andreea-mgh/IntroductionToRobotics/Homework_05/Homework_05.md

 # Homework 5

 The task was to implement a stopwatch that counts in tenths of a second with 3 buttons: Start/Pause, Reset and Lap.

+* The stopwatch is by default in *pause* mode with the time set at 0.
+* The Start/Pause button toggles the *pause* mode.
+* The Reset button resets the timer only in *pause* mode.
+* While the stopwatch is running, pressing the Lap button saves the timestamp.
+* After the timer is reset it can enter *lap viewer* mode by pressing the Lap button.
+* The Lap button also cycles through the timestamps while in *lap viewer* mode.

 ## Components